 Judicial Nominating Board

-The Governor will make an appointment to fill a Superior Judge vacancy created by the appointment of the Honorable William D. Cohen to Associate Justice of the Vermont Supreme Court.
+The Governor will make appointments to fill Superior Judge vacancies created by the retirements of Judges Howard VanBenthuysen, Mary Teachout, and Robert Bent of the Vermont Superior Court.

 In evaluating candidates, the Judicial Nominating Board will use established criteria and standards for nomination that include, but are not necessarily limited to, such factors as integrity, legal knowledge and ability, judicial temperament, impartiality, experience, diligence, administrative and communicative skills, social consciousness, and public service.
 Consideration will be given to the nature and extent of the candidate’s legal training, practice, and experience.

-The Supreme Court and the Chief Superior Judge will expect the judge to preside in the civil, criminal and family divisions of the Superior Court, and also to take an active role in managing the operations of the courts to which he/she is assigned.
-Management responsibilities include working cooperatively with court clerks and judicial colleagues to:
+The Supreme Court and the Chief Superior Judge will expect the judge to preside in the civil, criminal and family divisions of the Superior Court, to carry out administrative policy directives and statewide trial court operational policies, and to work cooperatively with court clerks and judicial colleagues to:

 - manage the flow of litigation and the pace of courtroom proceedings in order to deal with the workload of the court efficiently and effectively.